flame/blis/docs/KernelsHowTo.md

 where `A11` is _MR x MR_ and lower (`trsm_l`) or upper (`trsm_u`) triangular, `B11` is _MR x NR_, and `C11` is _MR x NR_.

-_MR_ and _NR_ are the register blocksizes associated with the micro-kernel.
-They are chosen by the developer when the micro-kernel is written and then encoded into a BLIS configuration, which will reference the micro-kernel when the BLIS framework is instantiated into a library.
+_MR_ and _NR_ are the register blocksizes associated with the microkernel.
+They are chosen by the developer when the microkernel is written and then encoded into a BLIS configuration, which will reference the microkernel when the BLIS framework is instantiated into a library.
 For more information on setting register blocksizes and related constants, please see the [BLIS developer configuration guide](ConfigurationHowTo.md).

 Parameters:

-  * `a11`:    The address of `A11`, which is the _MR x MR_ lower (`trsm_l`) or upper (`trsm_u`) triangular submatrix within the packed micro-panel of matrix `A`. `A11` is stored by columns with leading dimension _PACKMR_, where typically _PACKMR_ = _MR_.
+  * `a11`:    The address of `A11`, which is the _MR x MR_ lower (`trsm_l`) or upper (`trsm_u`) triangular submatrix within the packed micropanel of matrix `A`. `A11` is stored by columns with leading dimension _PACKMR_, where typically _PACKMR_ = _MR_.
 (See [Implementation Notes for gemm](KernelsHowTo.md#implementation-notes-for-gemm) for a discussion of _PACKMR_.)
 Note that `A11` contains elements in both triangles, though elements in the unstored triangle are not guaranteed to be zero and thus should not be referenced.
-  * `b11`:    The address of `B11`, which is an _MR x NR_ submatrix of the packed micro-panel of `B`. `B11` is stored by rows with leading dimension _PACKNR_, where typically _PACKNR_ = _NR_.
+  * `b11`:    The address of `B11`, which is an _MR x NR_ submatrix of the packed micropanel of `B`. `B11` is stored by rows with leading dimension _PACKNR_, where typically _PACKNR_ = _NR_.
 (See [Implementation Notes for gemm](KernelsHowTo.md#implementation-notes-for-gemm) for a discussion of _PACKNR_.)
   * `c11`:    The address of `C11`, which is an _MR x NR_ submatrix of matrix `C`, stored according to `rsc` and `csc`. `C11` is the submatrix within `C` that corresponds to the elements which were packed into `B11`.
 Thus, `C` is the original input matrix `B` to the overall `trsm` operation.
   * `rsc`:    The row stride of matrix `C11` (ie: the distance to the next row, in units of matrix elements).
   * `csc`:    The column stride of matrix `C11` (ie: the distance to the next column, in units of matrix elements).
-  * `data`:   The address of an `auxinfo_t` object that contains auxiliary information that may be useful when optimizing the `trsm` micro-kernel implementation.
+  * `data`:   The address of an `auxinfo_t` object that contains auxiliary information that may be useful when optimizing the `trsm` microkernel implementation.
 (See [Using the auxinfo\_t object](KernelsHowTo.md#Using_the_auxinfo_t_object) for a discussion of the kinds of values available via `auxinfo_t`, and also [Implementation Notes for trsm](KernelsHowTo.md#implementation-notes-for-trsm) for caveats.)
   * `cntx`:   The address of the runtime context.
 The context can be queried for implementation-specific values such as cache and register blocksizes.
-However, most micro-kernels intrinsically "know" these values already, and thus the `cntx` argument usually can be safely ignored.
+However, most microkernels intrinsically "know" these values already, and thus the `cntx` argument usually can be safely ignored.

 #### Diagrams for trsm

-Please see the diagram for [gemmtrsm\_l](KernelsHowTo.md#diagram-for-gemmtrsm-l) and [gemmtrsm\_u](KernelsHowTo.md#diagram-for-gemmtrsm-u) to see depictions of the `trsm_l` and `trsm_u` micro-kernel operations and where they fit in with their preceding `gemm` subproblems.
+Please see the diagram for [gemmtrsm\_l](KernelsHowTo.md#diagram-for-gemmtrsm-l) and [gemmtrsm\_u](KernelsHowTo.md#diagram-for-gemmtrsm-u) to see depictions of the `trsm_l` and `trsm_u` microkernel operations and where they fit in with their preceding `gemm` subproblems.

 #### Implementation Notes for trsm